 - Haematemesis - that is, when the blood is brought up (vomited) blood but the vomiting may cause you to cough as you vomit.

-- Pseudohaemoptysis - that is, when the blood comes from somewhere in your mouth or nose that tracks to the back of your throat, which then causes you to cough.
-For example, from a nosebleed.
+- Pseudohaemoptysis - that is, when the blood comes from somewhere in your mouth or nose and tracks to the back of your throat, which then causes you to cough.
+For example, from a nosebleed or an inflamed throat.

 Following a doctor's assessment, the likely cause may be clear and your doctor will advise on what to do next.
 Tests may or may not be appropriate.